Beyond Mapping Workshop

 The teams received ongoing support from TfC and their output was reviewed by our friends at MIT.
 Each team was asked to present their visualizations along with a description of their motives and their findings.
 The outputs in detail can be viewed here:

-We found that Team 3’s outputs were the most easily readable and the most impactful.
+We found that Team 3’s outputs were the most easily readable and the most impact.
 Their visualization can quickly show residents of four parts of the city how far they can commute using any combination of public transportation and walking.
 Below is the visualization for origins at New Cairo.
 For other origins and more details, click on Team 3 above.